AlexVanLeyen/php-unit-test-example/README.md

 See https://phpunit.readthedocs.io/en/9.5/textui.html#command-line-options or run `docker-compose run phpunit --help` to see all of the available options for phpunit.

+The configuration for PHPUnit is defined in `phpunit.xml`.
+Docs for configuration: https://phpunit.readthedocs.io/en/9.5/configuration.html

 ## Shortcuts
 If the alias command is available to you, you can create a shortcut for your docker-compose commands: